machinelearning2014/deepthoughtai-evo-site/paper.md

 **Capability Loop:** When `need_capability/2` is emitted during derivation, EVO executes the relevant tool (web_search, python_exec), converts the output to Prolog facts (`acquired_fact/2`, `tool_result_fulfills/3`), and re-runs R2-R3 with the enriched KB.
 This loop continues until either all capabilities are satisfied or a halting condition triggers.

-### 3.6 MATHS/formal Subworkflow (Formal Mathematical Proofs)
+### 3.4 MATHS/formal Phase 2

-When the MATHS tier's rigor is set to `formal`, the agent enters a subordinate formal-proof workflow.
-Two distinct paths exist within MATHS/formal:
+After formal work passes MATHS Phase 1, the agent enters a subordinate formal-proof workflow.
+Two paths exist:

-**Path A — Generic MATHS/formal (standalone theorems).** Used for self-contained proof problems where the agent creates the Lean file from scratch.
-The `prove_problem` stage controller owns the pipeline: `statement_skeleton` (probe-validated skeleton with SHA256 hash match) → `frontier_plan` (dependency-aware lemma decomposition) → parallel `evo_subagent` workers → `prove_ready` → `verify_final` (hash-matched final candidate against `lean4_exec` output).
+**Path A — Generic MATHS/formal.** `prove_problem` owns `start` → `statement_skeleton` → `frontier_plan` → frontier registration/verification → `prove_ready` → `verify_final`. `formal_target`, the exact Lean proposition to prove, is required by the time the statement skeleton is submitted and may be supplied at `start` or `statement_skeleton`.
+The accepted skeleton and final candidate must preserve that target; normalized binder spellings (`∀`, parentheses, braces, and brackets) are accepted, but a merely related proposition is not.

 **Path B — Lean-Eval workspace (benchmark problems).** Used for Lean-Eval benchmark problems where the workspace (`Submission.lean`, `Challenge.lean`, `ChallengeDeps.lean`) is pre-prepared by the benchmark. `solve_lean_eval_problem` is the primary orchestrator: `start` (inspect workspace) → edit `Submission.lean` and `Submission/*.lean` → `lean4_exec` on the full candidate → `write_verified` (cross-validated hash match) → `ci_verify`/`preflight` (GitHub Actions CI, the sole SOLVED authority). `prove_problem` with `variant=lean_eval` provides optional frontier-lemma bookkeeping for reusable helper dependencies but is explicitly blocked from `prove_ready` and `verify_final` — the Lean-Eval workspace IS the skeleton, and `solve_lean_eval_problem` owns the final verification gate.

-Both paths operate inside MATHS and auto-set `math_rigor = formal`.
-If formal verification fails after sufficient attempts, the agent falls back through `maths_problem stage=verify_final` with mathematical proof evidence.
-For Lean-Eval, `save_attempt` provides a terminal INCOMPLETE state preserving the partial submission for future fix attempts.
-The workflow gates recognize the Lean-Eval orchestrator state and bypass `maths_problem start`/`model` requirements when `solve_lean_eval_problem` is active.
+Both paths operate inside MATHS and set formal rigor.
+A verified surrogate theorem may be used only as a helper: the final source must explicitly bridge it to the exact `formal_target`.
+If formal verification cannot be completed, the result is INCOMPLETE; a Phase 1 proof must not be presented as satisfying a formal request.
+For Lean-Eval, `save_attempt` is a terminal incomplete state that preserves partial work.

 **Steps (Path A — Generic MATHS/formal):**

-- **P0 — START:** Call `prove_problem stage=start` with problem title and theorem statement.
+- **P0 — START:** Call `prove_problem stage=start` with the problem title, theorem statement, proof mode, and preferably the exact `formal_target`.
+Modes are `verification_only`, `constructed` (default), and `first_principles`.

-- **P1 — STATEMENT SKELETON:** Create a statement-only Lean file with `import Mathlib`, namespace, definitions, one theorem target with expected `sorry` count.
-Run `lean4_probe` on the exact source (output now includes `lean4_probe_source_sha256`), then call `prove_problem stage=statement_skeleton` with hash-matched verification.
-Mandatory — `frontier_plan`, `prove_ready`, and `verify_final` all require `skeleton_verified` first.
+- **P1 — STATEMENT SKELETON:** Create a statement-only Lean file with `import Mathlib`, namespace, definitions, and the exact target with the expected `sorry` count.
+Run `lean4_probe` on that exact source and submit the hash-matched result.
+The stage checks that the theorem proposition matches `formal_target`.

-- **P2 — SETUP:** Prolog declares `problem_spec`, `theorem_statement`, and `proof_strategy`.
-Verifies lemma names via `batch_mathlib_check`.
+- **P2 — MATHLIB DISCOVERY:** Derive a bounded set of supporting-lemma needs from the accepted Phase 1 proof and expanded statement skeleton. `batch_mathlib_search` runs those natural-language queries concurrently, preserves per-query provenance and partial failures, and deduplicates exact declaration candidates. `batch_mathlib_check` verifies the consolidated names before any are used.

-- **P3 — EXPLORE:** Python computes small cases, finds patterns, tests conjectures via `python_exec`.
+- **P3 — FRONTIER PLAN:** Use the discovery results to separate available Mathlib support from local machinery, then register named, dependency-aware closing lemmas through `prove_problem stage=frontier_plan`.
+Optional Python exploration belongs to Phase 1 and does not replace a Lean obligation.

 - **P4 — BUILD AND VERIFY:** Two tracks are available:

   **TRACK A (manual sequential):** Start from the accepted `statement_skeleton`, close sorries one at a time.
 Simple tactics (rfl, simp, rw, exact) can be written directly; non-obvious goals should be delegated via `evo_subagent spawn`.
 Iterate: probe → fix → close → probe.
 When all sorries are closed, run `lean4_exec` for final verification, then `prove_problem stage=prove_ready` followed by `stage=verify_final` with hash-matched `candidate_proof` and `lean_verification`.

-  **TRACK B (frontier decomposition + parallel orchestration, DEFAULT):** Call `prove_problem stage=frontier_plan` with the main goal, problem-specific definitions from the skeleton, required closing lemmas, missing Mathlib lemmas, and a local machinery plan.
-This opens a frontier state where each lemma is tracked with explicit dependencies.
-Independent lemmas are proven in parallel via `evo_subagent fan_out` (max 4 concurrent).
-Workers self-verify with `lean4_exec` and results are registered via `prove_problem stage=verify_frontier_lemma`.
-The orchestration loop repeats until all frontier lemmas are verified or the frontier is blocked.
-Track B is mandatory for proofs requiring 4+ lemmas or multiple independent subgoals.
+  **TRACK B (frontier decomposition + worker orchestration, DEFAULT):** Call `prove_problem stage=frontier_plan` with the main goal, definitions, closing lemmas, missing Mathlib lemmas, and local machinery.
+Register every frontier lemma before delegation.
+Independent work may be sent to persistent `evo_subagent` workers.
+A worker result is auto-registered only when it contains `lean4_exit_code(0)`, `status: lean4_verified`, the exact fenced Lean source, a matching `lean4_source_sha256`, and a lemma already present in the frontier.
+Registration routes through `verify_frontier_lemma`; prose confidence is never proof evidence.

   `evo_subagent` workers may provide independent strategy or debugging analysis, but only Lean verification is authoritative.
 Web tools are blocked: proofs must be constructed, not looked up.

-- **P5 — VALIDATE:** `prove_problem stage=verify_final` confirms hash match, `lean4_exit_code(0)`, no sorries/admit, and that the final theorem name and namespace match the accepted skeleton.
-If Lean verification fails, a **MATHS fallback** is available: re-enter the MATHS workflow via `maths_problem` stages (start → model → derive → verify_final) to produce a non-formal mathematical proof with verified evidence.
+- **P5 — VALIDATE:** `prove_problem stage=verify_final` confirms source hash match, `lean4_exit_code(0)`, no `sorry`/`admit`, accepted namespace and theorem identity, frontier readiness, and exact-target preservation.
+In constructed mode, reusing a target-equivalent theorem as the completion is rejected; first-principles mode applies stricter origin constraints.

 - **P6 — ANSWER:** Direct Answer, Status, Problem Specification, Verification, Assumptions Used, Remaining Limits.

-**Scratch pad integration:** The MATHS/formal scratch pad (`prove_scratch_pad` tool) writes `.lean` proof files to `Proofs/<theorem>/` in a dedicated repository.
-A `lake build` CI workflow verifies the proof compiles against Mathlib.
-Verified theorems become permanent, importable proof assets — building a growing library over successive MATHS/formal tasks.
+`prove_scratch_pad` may persist verified `.lean` artifacts, but the stage controller and hash-matched Lean output remain the live-run authority.

 **Halting conditions:**
 - H6: Python exploration fails to establish pattern.
 - H7: Lean proof contains sorry after deadline.
-- H8: Batch mathlib_check reveals no valid lemma path.
+- H8: No valid lemma path remains after library and local-machinery checks.
 - `evo_subagent` can independently analyze unclear strategies or repeated failures.
 - For Lean-Eval problems: `solve_lean_eval_problem stage=ci_verify`/`preflight` is the sole SOLVED authority.
 The `write_verified` stage cross-validates against `prove_problem` state. `save_attempt` is a terminal INCOMPLETE state recognized by workflow gates.
 The prepared workspace IS the skeleton — `prove_problem statement_skeleton` should not be called for Lean-Eval; `prove_problem frontier_plan` with `variant=lean_eval` is optional bookkeeping.
 Disambiguated stage names (`solution_ready`/`save_attempt`/`state` vs `prove_ready`/`save_incomplete`/`status`) prevent tool-call confusion.
 When the Lean-Eval orchestrator is active, MATHS workflow gates bypass `maths_problem` requirements and enforce Lean-Eval-specific checks.